-The Program in Statistics and Machine Learning is offered by the Center for Statistics and Machine Learning.
-The program is designed for students, majoring in any department, who have a strong interest in data analysis and its application across disciplines.
+The Program in Statistics and Machine Learning is designed for students, majoring in any department, who have a strong interest in data analysis and its application across disciplines.
 Statistics and machine learning, the academic disciplines centered around developing and understanding data analysis tools, play an essential role in various scientific fields including biology, engineering, and the social sciences.
-This new field of “data science” is interdisciplinary, merging contributions from computer science and statistics, and addressing numerous applied problems.
+This new field of “data science” is interdisciplinary, merging contributions from a variety of disciplines to address numerous applied problems.
 Examples of data analysis problems include analyzing massive quantities of text and images, modeling cell-biological processes, pricing financial assets, evaluating the efficacy of public policy programs, and forecasting election outcomes.
 In addition to its importance in scientific research and policy making, the study of data analysis comes with its own theoretical challenges, such as the development of methods and algorithms for making reliable inferences from high-dimensional and heterogeneous data.
-This program provides students with a set of tools required for addressing these emerging challenges.
+The program provides students with a set of tools required for addressing these emerging challenges.
 Through the program, students will learn basic theoretical frameworks and apply statistics and machine learning methods to many problems of interest.

 Enrollment to the Program